Monday, January 2, 2012

 • finishing materials NOT in the material package

-Your total turnkey price estimate can go anywhere from $125 - $135 - $145 per square foot and even higher.
+A total turnkey price estimate may range anywhere from $125 - $150 - $175 per square foot and even higher.
 This too depends on where you build and the contractor.
 Contractors have their own set of financial needs.
 So, not every contractor builds for the same home for the same price in the same area.
-Likewise, it can vary from area to area and state to state as to what the going rate is for log home construction.
+Similarly, it can vary from area to area and state to state as to what the going rate is for log home construction.

 The bottom line is ... your final turnkey price will depend on your tastes and how you wish to finish the interior of your home.
-Some of those considerations are:
+In fact, your tastes and requirements can double the estimated turnkey costs.
+That is extreme but it can happen.
+Some of those cost factors are:

 • Stone on foundation